Fast, inexpensive, and easy to create, this Redwork Chicken Tea Towel makes a fun addition to your kitchen or a lovely, thoughtful gift.

 This post may contain affiliate links, but don’t worry – they won’t bite.

-But don’t you ever just want to start and finish a project in the same day?
+Don’t you ever just want to start and finish a project in the same day?
 That’s how I’ve been feeling lately.
-So last week, I started cruising Pinterest for some creative inspiration, and ended up finding a huge board of old-fashioned redwork like my great-grandma used to do.
+So I started cruising Pinterest for some creative inspiration, and I ended up finding a huge board of old-fashionedlike my great-grandma used to do, including an adorable chicken pattern.
 Eureka!

 A chicken tea towel was a perfect afternoon project!
 Fast, inexpensive, and simple to create.
 Plus – so cute!

-A quick search brought me to Knitting-and.com, where I found a collection of great free embroidery patterns.
+With just a quick search, I found a collection of free vintage embroidery patterns.
 Even better, the images themselves are from the 1940’s and are all in public domain!
-However, the specific pattern I found to an Etsy seller, and since I wanted to be able to share a pattern that you could print directly, I drew up a new one just for this project.
-You can download my pattern PDF here → FREE Redwork Chicken Pattern.
-(You are welcome to share this pattern with others if you link it back to this webpage.)
+I drew up my own version of “chicken & chicks” for this project, and you can download the pattern PDF here → FREE Redwork Chicken Pattern.

 Here’s my finished towel.
 Isn’t this just adorable?
 If you want to make one of these lovelies, it will cost you just a few bucks and a couple of hours.